aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/optimizing-memory-usage-while-working-with-big-files-having-large-datasets/_index.md

 {{% alert color="primary" %}}

 When building a workbook with large data sets, or reading a big Microsoft Excel file, the total amount of RAM the process will take is always a concern.
 There are measures that can be adapted to cope with the challenge.
-Aspose.Cells for JavaScript via C++ provides some relevant options and API calls to lower, reduce and optimize memory use.
-Also, it can help the process work more efficiently and run faster.
+Aspose.Cells for JavaScript via C++ provides some relevant options and API calls to lower, reduce, and optimize memory use.
+It can also help the process work more efficiently and run faster.

-Use the [**MemorySetting.MemoryPreference**](https://reference.aspose.com/cells/javascript-cpp/memorysetting/) option to optimize memory use for cells data and decrease the overall memory cost.
+Use the [**MemorySetting.MemoryPreference**](https://reference.aspose.com/cells/javascript-cpp/memorysetting/) option to optimize memory use for cell data and decrease the overall memory cost.
 When building a large data set for cells, it can save a certain amount of memory compared to using the default setting ([**MemorySetting.Normal**](https://reference.aspose.com/cells/javascript-cpp/memorysetting/)).

 {{% /alert %}}